-Warrawoona Gold Project in the emerging Pilbara Goldfield of Western Australia.
+The 1.7Moz Warrawoona Gold Project located in the Pilbara Goldfield of Western Australia

 The Warrawoona Gold Project: